Yiling-J/cacheme/README.md

 Storage(url="local://tlfu", size=10000)

 ```
-- url: `local://{policy}`.
+- `url`: `local://{policy}`.
 2 policies are currently supported:
   - `lru`
   - `tlfu`: TinyLfu policy, see https://arxiv.org/pdf/1512.00727.pdf

-- size: size of the storage.
+- `size`: size of the storage.
 Policy will be used to evicate key when cache is full.

 #### Redis Storage
 ```python